Sedniv

 Sedniv is famous for being the hometown of the Lyzohub family of Cossacks.
 The population of Sedniv suffered heavily from the Holodomor, or Ukrainian Famine, causing it to lose its township status in 1932.
-More than 25 years later, in 1959, Sedniv was restored to a ton.
+More than 25 years later, in 1959, Sedniv was restored to a township.

 Sedniv is located at the historic site of the Ruthenian city of Snovsk, then part of Kievan Rus', which was destroyed by the Tatars in 1239.
 It is unknown when the town changed its name from Snovsk to Sedniv.
-In 1648-1781 it was a district (sotnia) seat of the Chernihiv region (polk).
+In 1648–1781 it was a sotnia (district) seat of the Chernihiv Regiment.

 History

 Prehistory

 Modern researchers trace the history of Sedniv to the Danish settlement of Seden, from which the city got its name.
-When the territories of the modern-day Chernihiv region were captured by the Rurik dynasty, Sedniv was renamed to Snovesk (Сновеськ).
+When the territories of the modern-day Chernihiv Oblast were captured by the Rurik dynasty, Sedniv was named Snovesk (Сновеськ).

 Kievan Rus'

 The settlement is first mentioned in chronicles as an ancient fortress city of Snovsk.
-In 1068, Prince Sviatoslav with three thousand soldiers defeated 12 000 soldier Cuman army near Snovsk.
-The name comes from the River Snov ("sleep" - wash, bathe).
-Folk legend tells other versions of the town's name:

-"The devastating hordes of the Crimean Tatars attacked Snovsk, but could not take the city-fortress.
-The Tatars then called the city of Snovsk "Sidnaame"(сидняме), which translated from Tatar language as if to mean evil and brave.
-Hence - Sedniv."
+In 1068.
+Prince Sviatoslav with three thousand soldiers defeated a 12,000 soldier Cuman army near Snovsk.
+The name comes from the River Snov.
+A folk legend tells another version of the town's name: "The devastating hordes of the Crimean Tatars attacked Snovsk, but could not take the city fortress.
+The Tatars then called the city of Snovsk – "Sidnaame"(сидняме).
+This is a translation from the Tatar language to mean evil and brave.
+Hence – Sedniv."

-From 10th to 11th centuries, Snovsk was one of the strongholds of Kievan Rus', the center of a separate administrative unit - Snovskian Thousand.
+From the 10th to 11th centuries, Snovsk was one of the strongholds of Kievan Rus', the center of a separate administrative unit – the Snovsk Tysiacha (thousand).

-From 12th to 13th centuries, Snovsk was a part of the Chernihiv principality that was later destroyed by Tatars invaders in 1239.
+From the 12th to 13th centuries, Snovsk was a part of the Chernihiv Principality that was later destroyed by Tatars invaders in 1239.

 In the mid-14th century, the city was incorporated into the Grand Duchy of Lithuania.

 Cossack Hetmanate

 Lyzohub Stonehouse (Кам'яниця Лизогубів), Taras Shevchenko, 1846.

-Between 1648 and 1781 - Sedniv was a sotnia town of the Chernihiv Regiment, and later - the parish town of Little Russia Governorate before being incorporated into Chernihiv Governorate in 1802.
+Between 1648 and 1781, Sedniv was a sotnia town of the Chernihiv Regiment, and later a parish town of Little Russia Governorate before being incorporated into Chernihiv Governorate in 1802.
 The town also housed the Sedniv Regiment for a short time in 1659.

 At the end of the 17th century, Sedniv became a chattel of the Cossack Lyzohub family.

 Russian Empire

-In the middle of the 19th century, the town was divided into two parts: Mills and Tanners.
+In the middle of the 19th century, the town was divided into two parts: Mlyny (lit.
+'Mills') and Kozhumiaky (lit.
+'Tanners').
 A thriving regional center of tannery, by 1859 Sedniv had 10 tanneries, lard and candle manufactories, as well as 11 mills.

 Ukrainian People's Republic

 In 1917, Sedniv became part of newly created Ukrainian People's Republic.
-During the Ukrainian-Soviet War the town was captured by Russian troops on January 20, 1918, and was retaken by joint German and Ukrainian armies on March 18, 1918.
+During the Ukrainian–Soviet War the town was captured by Russian troops on 20 January 1918, and was retaken by joint German and Ukrainian armies on 18 March 1918.

-Soviet-aligned Bohun Cossack Regiment attacked the town on January 10, 1919, annexing it into Ukrainian People's Republic of Soviets.
+The Soviet-aligned Bohun Cossack Regiment attacked the town on 10 January 1919, annexing it into Ukrainian People's Republic of Soviets.
 25 UPR soldiers died in the battle; their remains were buried at the local cemetery.